tldr-pages/tldr/README.md

 ## How do I use it?

+> [!TIP]
+> For browsing without installing a client to your computer,
+> see the web client at <https://tldr.inbrowser.app> (with offline support using PWA).

 A popular and convenient way to access these pages on your computer is to install the official [Node.js client](https://github.com/tldr-pages/tldr-node-client):